Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 • one of three faculty members selected to create a new interdisciplinary curriculum to prepare engineers for the economic, social, and political aspects of technological developments [Esso (Exxon) Educational Foundation grant]

-• taught undergraduate courses in world literature, composition, science fiction, communications, technical writing and reporting (for engineering seniors), and an adult undergrad course
+• taught undergraduate courses in world literature, composition, science fiction, communications, technical communications for engineering seniors

 WRITING